Why Pranayama Needs To Be a Part of Your Daily Yoga Self-care Practice

 - Close your eyes and begin to breathe through your nose.

-- Contract the part of the larynx consisting of the vocal cords and the opening between them, so that the passage of the throat is partially closed.
+- Contract the part of the larynx consisting of the vocal cords and the opening between them.
+This contraction is done so that the passage of the throat is partially closed.

 - Roll the tongue up and let the lower side of the tongue touch the top of your palate.